 Condition of the statue, July 2014

-In 2014, Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the Delaware statue’s pieces and confirmed that restoration was possible.
-Two nationally recognized conservation firms provided preliminary estimates of between $60,000 and $100,000 to complete restoration.
-The final cost could be higher, depending on the amount of replication work needed and other unforeseen factors.
+In 2014, Dr. Carol Grissom, Senior Objects Conservator at the Smithsonian Museum Conservation Institute and author of Zinc Sculpture in America, 1850-1950, evaluated the pieces and confirmed that complete restoration of the sculpture was possible.
+Subsequently, two nationally recognized conservation firms provided preliminary estimates of $60,000-$100,000 for restoration.
+The final cost could be higher, depending on the amount of casting work needed and other factors.

-Phase II of the project involved laser scanning of an existing Fiske-designed Gambrinus statue and creation of a complete 3D model.
+Phase 2 of the project involved laser scanning of an existing Fiske-designed Gambrinus statue and creation of a complete 3D model (Model #1).
 Direct Dimensions completed this phase in 2020.

-Phase V will involve replication of the missing pieces from zinc.
-The new and existing pieces will be fitted over top a metal skeletal framework and fused together.
+Restoration work begins during Phase 5 with the missing pieces will be recast created from zinc.
+The new and existing pieces will be placed over top a newly created metal skeletal framework and fused together.

-In Phase VI, the completed sculpture will be painted to match the colors of the original Delaware statue.
+In Phase 6, the completed sculpture will be painted to match the colors of the original Delaware statue.

-Finally, a sturdy and aesthetically appropriate base will be created at the museum destination to support the one-ton sculpture.
-The statue will be delivered and installed for public presentation and long-term conservation.
+Finally, during Phase 7, a sturdy and aesthetically appropriate base will be created at the museum destination to support the one-ton sculpture.
+Finally, the King Gambrinus statue will be delivered and installed for public presentation and long-term conservation.
 An interactive, interpretive history display will accompany the statue.

 Rendering of Delaware sculpture museum installation (artist: Abigail Peraria)